dfinity/sol-rpc-canister/examples/basic_solana/README.md

       available on the ICP mainnet.
       See [signing messages](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/encryption/signing-messages#signing-messages-1)
       for more details.
+    - `sol_rpc_canister_id = null`: the canister makes RPC requests to the Solana network via the standard SOL-RPC canister on the ICP ( canister ID: `tghme-zyaaa-aaaar-qarca-cai`).
+This can be replaced by the canister ID of another SOL-RPC canister, e.g. a locally deployed one.

 If successful, you should see an output that looks like this: